Deepak3086/FULL_ADDER_SUBTRACTOR/README.md

 ### NAME: DEEPAK J G
 ### REG NO: 24901065
-# EXP NO:4 FULL ADDER AND SUBTRACTOR
+# EXP NO:4 FULL ADDER AND FULL SUBTRACTOR

 Implementation-of-Full-Adder-and-Full-subtractor-circuit